 A rediscovered awareness of the importance of empathy in our lives has led to the publication of a multitude of books in recent years.
-Here are some of the best examples, suggested and reviewed by Peter Sear:
+Here are some of the best examples, recommended and reviewed by Dr Peter Sear:

 A passionate look at the role empathy has in our lives and the potential it has to improve them; from young children to adults.
 I bought this after listening to the author’s wonderful Radio 4 programmes on empathy.
 Very nice man too; the world would undoubtably be a better place if everyone read his book.